confluentinc/cp-ansible/docs/VARIABLES.md

 ### schema_registry_logredactor_policy_refresh_interval

 If present, it's used to specify a time in ms for how often the file system or URL of the policy rules will be checked for changes.
-If "", the policy rules will only be read once at startup.
+If set to 0 (default), the policy rules will only be read once at startup.

-Default:  "{{ logredactor_policy_refresh_interval }}"
+Default:  0

 ***